reset-xd/resetAPI/README.md

 3. Your API is now deployed and will work 24/7 (almost, if replit is doesnt get crazy as it always does).
 If the API somehow dies, you can open up the Replit and run it again.

-These steps are not requires if you have a hacker Plan in replit and if you are generous enough, you can host the API and share the url with us, the other BDFD users to get benefits from.
+These steps are not requires if you have a hacker Plan in replit.

 # credits